vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 vidual, AND we are all interconnected and interdependent.

-We are shifting from a story idolizing the independence and self-suffi- ciency of the pioneers, cowboys and the individual TO one recognizing we’re on this continent – and planet – together.
+We are shifting from a story idolizing the independence and self-sufficiency of the pioneers, cowboys and the individual TO one recognizing we’re on this continent – and planet – together.
 (The pioneers were actually very _inter_ dependent and we are giving that more recognition.)